GIUSEPPESAN21/ecommerce-platform/README.md

    - Click "Generate New Private Key"
    - Save the JSON file (DO NOT commit it to Git)

+4. Get your Firebase Web API Key (required for authentication):
+   - Go to Firebase Console → Project Settings → General
+   - Scroll down to "Your apps" section
+   - If you don't have a web app, click "Add app" and select Web (</>) icon
+   - Copy the "Web API Key" (also called "API Key" or "Browser Key")
+   - This key is safe to use in client-side applications

 ### Streamlit Cloud Deployment

 1. Push your code to GitHub